web3batman/next.js-marketplace-template/README.md

 ## Next.js Marketplace

 Now updated to connect to the new dashboard and [Cosmic JavaScript SDK](https://www.npmjs.com/package/@cosmicjs/sdk).
-[Read the article](https://www.cosmicjs.com/blog/4-steps-to-update-the-nextjs-marketplace-template) to learn about the latest updates.

 The Next.js Marketplace is a template that you can use to start your own digital art marketplace.
 Download for free.